FlorianCassayre/yoga-sof.fr/README.md

 database with the initial whitelisted email addresses, as defined in `SEED_EMAILS_ADMIN`.

 For a normal update, you may use the command `npm run update-production`.
 This command assumes that both the favicon and the environment did not change.

+## Licensing

+The source code is made available under the terms of the MIT license.

+Please do not reuse the name of our association ("Yoga Sof"), or reuse the photos in an inappropriate way.

+If you are interested in having a similar website, contact us at contact[at]yoga-sof[dot]fr